Last updated: June 2026

 If you are working through the math on an acquisition and trying to figure out what you actually need to bring to closing, this is exactly what our deal team works through every week.

-Regalis Capital reviews 120 to 150 deals per week and has structured over $200M in completed acquisitions.
+Regalis Capital reviews upwards of 20,000 deals a month.
 We know which lenders accept which equity sources, how to negotiate full standby seller notes, and how to build a deal stack that works on both sides of the table.

 Start with a free deal assessment at Regalis Capital to run the numbers on a specific acquisition target.